EinYakAmNil/Nvimboat/README.md

 When reloading, the plugin first sorts the feeds by their reloader an then passes all the URLs of each reloader as a long line of arguments.
 This should be taken into account when making custom scripts.

+# Migration from newsboat

+You can just copy your old newsboat database into the cache directory of the installation path.
+If you use lazy.nvim it should look something like _$HOME/.local/share/nvim/lazy/Nvimboat/cache_.

 # Notice
 Please feel free to give me any feedback you have about this plugin.